elstonyth/Wheel-of-Name---Offline/README.md

 start-wheel-server.bat
 ```

 That's it!
-The script will:
+The script handles everything automatically.
-1. Download Node.js (if not installed)
-2. Download Caddy (if not installed)
-3. Install dependencies
-4. Start the server
-5. Open your browser

 ---